Update: 1315hrs, 21 September 2020

 Remember, when travelling with us you should maintain social distancing whenever possible.
 By law you must wear a face covering at all times - some exemptions apply.

-To help you travel safely we’re running as many trains as we can with as many carriages as possible to maximise space on board.
+To help you travel with confidence we’re running as many trains as we can with as many carriages as possible to maximise space on board.
 We’ve also stepped up cleaning on board and at stations, using the latest antiviral equipment and techniques.

 If possible, make your journey at quieter times and buy your tickets online in advance.
 You should also allow some extra time as station layouts may have changed.
 You can check your train times here.